 We have delivered over a dozen presentations on the needs and realities of sex workers to classrooms of nursing, medicine, women’s & gender studies, and other students at Manitoba’s post-secondary institutions.

-We have collaborated with the Canadian Alliance for Sex Work Law Reform, as their Manitoba chapter.
+We have collaborated for years, now, with the Canadian Alliance for Sex Work Law Reform, as their Manitoba chapter.

 In December 2017, for the International Day to End Violence against Sex Workers, we collaborated on a letter chain to share love, affirmation, and other positive thoughts between different groups who are, include, serve and/or care for people who sell sex in Winnipeg.
 For more information and to see some of the amazing cards people made, click here.